"Doctor Ayla, Doctor Ayla for ER!”

 Time passes ...

-We give adrenaline, continue with chest compressions, blow oxygen into the lungs with the balloon, the nurse takes over the chest compressions.
+We give adrenaline, continue with chest compressions, blow oxygen into the little girl's lungs.
+The nurse takes over the chest compressions.

 We continue with the cycles: 15 compressions, 2 inflation, 15 compressions ... but no visible result.